 Also PLEASE make sure to wear some good hiking shoes that don’t slip.

-I was wearing these hiking boots when I was in the area and they really helped me.
+I was wearing the Ozark Trail Shoes when I was in the area and they really helped me.
 If you have your own that you know are reliable, wear those.
 But the ones I linked were really good for this particular hike.

 Either way, this is the narrow area of Natural Bridges I was talking about:

 As you can see, I wasn’t kidding when I said it was narrow and dangerous there, which is why I really suggest you either don’t go, or if you do, to use the trees for balance (I did).